Protecting Public Water Supplies

-To the right is an image of what an unauthorized truck would look like if it tried to enter your facility when protected by a Delta barricade.
+To the right is an image of what an unauthorized truck would look like if it tried to enter your critical infrastructure facility when protected by a Delta barricade.

 A favored barricade for water district properties, because of their many remote locations, is the Delta DSC501RL (Remote Locations) Very High Security Shallow Foundation Barrier that incorporates a special locking system that prevents terrorists from disabling or dismantling it.
 The harder a terrorist works at attempting to immobilize this barrier to get a vehicle through, the tighter the unit actually locks up.
 In such locations, it is kept in the “up” position.